 ▪ Zausmer, Caldwell & August, PC

 ▪ Highmark School Development

-▪ Trained or evaluated nearly 200 individual schools since 2005
+▪ Trained or evaluated more than 200 individual schools since 2005

 "Over a period of about two years, we used Dr. Carpenter's expert assistance to completely makeover governance and operations.
 To say that he saved our school would be putting it mildly.
 YPA is flourishing today because we crossed paths with Dr. Carpenter at a critical time in our school's existence.”